 Scabies is caused by infestation with small mites, which are not insects but more closely related to ticks and spiders.
 Scabies mites live only on humans, where they burrow into the skin to lay eggs.

 The rash and itching that occur with scabies can be very severe.
 It may take several weeks for these symptoms to develop after exposure to the mites.
-In infants, the rash may occur on the scalp, body, arms, legs, palms, soles and diaper area and may appear as large red bumps.
+In young infants, the rash may occur on the scalp, body, arms, legs, palms, soles and diaper area and may appear as large red bumps.
 In older children and adults, the rash is most often seen on the hands (especially between the fingers), the underarms, the genital area and the waist, where small red bumps and blisters develop.

 For infants, apply the medicine to the scalp, forehead, body, arms, legs, hands, feet and diaper area.
 For older children and adults, apply the medicine from the neck down to the feet, covering all body areas.
 Also apply between the fingers and toes and in the genital area.
 Leave the medicine on overnight (eight to 14 hours).
 In the morning, wash it off completely with shampoo and soap.